 What is Getting Paid “Under the Table”?

-Some of the most readily available jobs to teenagers are paid in cash, and not reported to the government.
-These jobs are referred to as “under the table”,”off the books”, or “cash-in-hand” jobs.
+Some of the most readily available jobs to teenagers are paid in cash.
+These jobs are often referred to as “under the table”,“cash-in-hand”, or “off the books” jobs.
 Just because you are paid in cash, does not mean that you’re working under the table, however.
-To be considered under the table, it has to be unreported employment – where both you and your employer choose not to file taxes or report your employment with the company to the IRS.
+To be considered under the table, it has to be unreported employment – where both you and your employer choose not to file taxes or report your employment with the company to the IRS (Internal Revenue Service).

 Advantages of Working Under the Table as a Teen

 Weighing the pros and cons of working under the table if an opportunity presents itself to you is kind of tricky – many of the “pros” now, could turn into “cons” later.
 Working off the books will catch up to you eventually, so we would never recommend this as an avenue for long-term employment.